andilge/8ch-constant-current-LED-driver/revisions/README.md

 ## folder jlcpcb-board-prod
 ### gerber, drill and map files
 The zip file contains it all.
 No need to unpack, it can be uploaded to the board manufacturer as it is.
+All tests with the board passed QC with 1oz copper layers.

 ### bom.csv and top-pos.csv
 These 2 files can be used if you want jlcpcb.com to solder all SMD components on the board.
 Please upload bom.csv as BOM, top-pos.csv as CPL.